To quickly become a rockstar engineer, there are 15 tips for young engineers to follow. These tips will help you reach your full potential.

 A curious mind will take you down many rabbit holes.
 This is one of the best ways to beef up your knowledge.

 So, if your assignment is only to review X, don’t quickly skip over Y in your analysis.
 Because in a new assignment, you may find Y staring right back at you.
-If you understand Y and how it relates to X, you’ll become a better engineer.
+Plus, if you understand Y and how it relates to X, you’ll become a better engineer.

 Even more, don’t limit your curiosity to your own specialized niche.
 Try to understand the inner workings of other engineering disciplines too.
 It can only benefit you.
-This means you don’t want to become an engineer who says the following:
+In the same vein, don’t become an engineer who says the following:

 “I have zero opinion on mechanical work because I’m an electrical engineer.”